hugapi/hug/ARCHITECTURE.md

 For almost every common Web API task the code written to accomplish it in hug is a small fraction of what is required in other Frameworks.

 However, it's important to note, hug is not a Web API Framework.
 OK -- that certainly is a function it performs.
 And exceptionally well at that.
-But at it's core, hug is a framework for exposing idiomatically correct and standard internal Python APIs externally.
+But at its core, hug is a framework for exposing idiomatically correct and standard internal Python APIs externally.
 A framework to allow developers and architects to define logic and structure once, and then cleanly expose it over other means.

 Currently, this means that you can expose existing Python functions / APIs over HTTP and CLI in addition to standard Python.